Hack4Impact-UMD/h4i-internal-application-tool/backend/README.md

 npm install -g firebase-tools
 ```

+The install location for the firebase CLI might not be automatically added to your
+`PATH`.
+If this is the case, just make sure you find where the CLI executable was
+installed and add it to your `PATH`.

 2. Login to your google account that has access to the firebase project.
    This should open up a browser window for you to login and grant permissions
    to the CLI tool.